Leftwich, Adrian. 1994. “Governance, the State and the Politics of Development.” Development and Change 25 (2). Blackwell Publishing Ltd: 363–86.

 The idea of the developmental state is not new.
 And it has always been profoundly political in origin and statist in focus.

-It may be traced back to Friedrich List’s critique (The National System of Political Economy, 1841) of Francois Quesnay and Adam Smith where instead of depending on the ‘invisible hand’, he argues for the involvement of the state in economic development of the nation.
+It may be traced back to Friedrich List’s critique (The National System of Political Economy, 1841) of Francois Quesnay and Adam Smith.
+He argues for the involvement of the state in economic development of the nation instead of depending on the ‘invisible hand’ of the free market.
 Even Karl Marx points out the importance of the nature of the ‘autonomous’ capitalist state.

 Samuel Huntington (Political Order in Changing Societies, 1968) stressed the importance of concentrating political power in a developmental state if the regressive forces of traditions are to be overcome in order to undertake development.
 Gunnar Myrdal similarly emphasises the significance of a ‘strong’ state, in the context of India, to effect visible development.